aburchell/metaphorAndMindFinal/README.md

 TODO
 - (?) make the line appear at a different place on the screen each time
-- (?) add a practice subroutine at the beginning of the program
 - (?) include breaks in the experiment -- the user already decides when to begin a give trial
 - (?) change the prompt telling whether the trial is temporal or spacial to pictorial, rather than verbal
+- (DONE) (?) add a practice subroutine at the beginning of the program
 - (DONE) input the actual duration and distance values that will be used
 - (DONE) implement a function to write the recorded information to disk
 - (DONE) write the function that will record the user's response for time duration